alikureishy/ROBO-followme-project/README.md

 There are three types of images included as training data:
 - _Images containing the hero nearby_: For incremental adjustments of the drone's guidance system
-- _Images containing the hero far away_: For helping a drone get back-on-track in case it falls behind
+- _Images containing the hero far away_: For helping the drone get back-on-track in case it falls behind
 - _Images containing no hero at all_: Presumably to have the drone remain stationary and patrol its surroundings until one of the above two images is encountered

 #### Provided Data